asitwouldseem/home-automation/readme.md

 - Logitech Media Server (multi-room audio)
 - Jellyfin (video management)
 - TVHeadEnd (DVB streaming and XMLTV management)
-- xTeve (HDHomeRun emulation for Jellyfin)
+- Tailfin (HDHomeRun emulation for Jellyfin)
 - Pi-hole (DNS server and network-wide ad blocker)

 To take advantage of Home Assistant's OS, I run Home Assistant in a VM on a Late 2014 Mac Mini that lives full-time in my HiFi.
 Where possible, everything else runs in Podman containers on the same Mac Mini.
 Don't worry fellow nerds, I flashed the Mac with Ubuntu Server to make this easier to manage.